josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/README.md

 Inside you’ll find:
 - **🍌 Project 2025 UK Edition** — the tropical bird of prey that insists it’s a dove.
-- **🕊️ Gustav and the Network of Impossible Messengers** — counter-fauna: pigeons armed with poetry and purpose.
 - Space for any other ideological hitch-hikers disguised as “reform”, “efficiency”, or “national renewal.”

 ---